How to Customize Related Posts Block & Shortcode

 Overview of the related posts block in the post editor

-To access its settings, click on the related posts block.
-Once done, click the Settings sidebar icon, as shown below.
+To get started, click the Settings sidebar icon, as shown below.

-You will be presented with the related posts block settings.
-This settings is split across multiple panels, including:
+You will be presented with the related posts block options.
+It is split across two tabs, including:

 • UX: Contains the settings for the visible elements in the block